Subscribe to Updates

 Author: Sophia Brown

-Fusaka follows this year’s Pectra upgrade, representing a major step forward in Ethereum’s scaling roadmap by introducing PeerDAS and key improvements that enhance blob throughput, L1 performance, and user experience.
-This post announces the testnet activation schedule for the first three testnets, beginning with Holesky at slot 5,283,840 (October 1, 2025, 08:48:00 UTC).
-See the activation table below for the complete Sepolia and Hoodi timeline.
+Fusaka follows this year’s Pectra upgrade, representing a major step forward in Ethereum’s scaling roadmap that improves L1 performance, increases blob throughput, and enhances user experience.
+The Fusaka network upgrade is scheduled to activate on the Ethereum mainnet at slot 13,164,544 (December 3, 2025, 21:49:11 UTC).
 Fusaka also introduces Blob Parameter Only (BPO) forks to safely scale blob throughput after PeerDAS activation.
 These are minimal, config-only upgrades that adjust the blob target/max and fee update fraction.
-The Fusaka testnet client releases…
+See the activation table below for further details.
+The Fusaka mainnet client releases are listed below.
+Fusaka Overview Fusaka’s headlining feature is PeerDAS (Peer…